SkyflowFoundry/connections_config/README.md

 - Observing the request and the tokenized values landing in the configured PipeDream endpoint.
 - Checking that the vault is populated with the payload of the request.

-## 6. Automate Connection updates with GitHub Actions
+## 6. Automate connection updates with GitHub Actions

 To automate the process of updating the connection with new configuration values, you can set up a workflow to update the configuration whenever [`config_payload.json`](/config_payload.json) is modified.